michaelkamprath/eater-sap-1-improvements/stack-pointer/README.md

 The error states implemented in this project are:
 * `ERR_AOC` - The address bus and the address offset value sum up that causes a carry to occur.
 * `ERR_SPO` - The stack pointer was incremented or decremented beyond its valid 32K range.
-* `ERR_NXO` - The index register was incremented or decremented beyond its valid 32K range.
+* `ERR_HLO` - The index register was incremented or decremented beyond its valid 32K range.

 ## Control Line Assignment
 This project continues to use the control logic design introduced in the [8-Bit Instruction Register project](../instruction-register-8-bit/).
 The control line assignments are: